GaetanoDibenedetto/GaetanoDibenedetto.github.io/_pages/about.md

 permalink: /
 author_profile: true
 seo_title: "Gaetano Dibenedetto"
 description: "Gaetano Dibenedetto is a Ph.D.
-Student in Artificial Intelligence at University of Bari, specializing in Recommender Systems, Computer Vision, and Human Pose Estimation."
+Student in Artificial Intelligence at University of Bari, specializing in Health Recommender Systems, Computer Vision, and Human Pose Estimation."
 title: "About Me"
 redirect_from:
   - /about/